Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

     break
 ```

-Okey so from here we can see that the `key` contains the name of the group (year, month).
+From here we can see that the `key` contains the name of the group (i.e. the unique value from `YEAR_MONTH`).

-- Let's see how we can create a DataFrame where we calculate the mean values for all those weather attributes that we were interested in.
-I will repeat slightly the earlier steps so that you can see and better understand what is happening.
+Let's now create a new DataFrame which we will use to store and calculate the mean values for all those weather attributes that we were interested in.
+We will repeat slightly the earlier steps so that you can see and better understand what is happening:

 ```python
 # Create an empty DataFrame for the aggregated values